-Words & Pictures by SI Alex Young/HQ Jellalabad Company
+Words and pictures by SI Alex Young/HQ Jellalabad Company

 It’s been a busy time for Army Cadets from Jellalabad Company who took part in the signing of the Somerset Armed Forces Covenant (SAFC) at Taunton Titans Rugby Football Club on Saturday 4th November where the Titans received the MoD Recognition Scheme Silver Award.

 The Armed Forces Covenant encourages local communities to support their local armed forces community and vice versa, promotes public understanding and awareness of issues that affect the armed forces community, recognises and remembers the sacrifices made by the armed forces community and encourages activities that help to integrate the armed forces community into local life.

 The Covenant is a promise from the nation to those who serve.
 It says we will do all we can to ensure they are treated fairly and not disadvantaged in their day-to-day lives.
 This includes offering injured servicemen and women and bereaved families extra support where appropriate.

 Cadets then spent the day selling poppies in support of the Royal British Legion Poppy Appeal, raising £334.38.

 Saturday 11th November saw the Taunton-based cadets supporting the Poppy Appeal by selling poppies in Taunton town centre, when 37 cadets turned out with smiling faces and smart uniforms and raised an astonishing total of £1501.96.